 Due to an entry in the Parish Magazine of March 1973 we know that it was still in place and kept perpetually lit at that time.
 The lamp, no longer kept lit, still hangs in the chancel above the altar.
 It would appear that it was an oil lamp and not electric at all so the Diocesan committee would have been pleased.

-The following announcement is taken from The Times newspaper of 12 January 1939; “The engagement is announced between Charles Seddon Norton Walker only son of Mr and Mrs G Norton Walker of Norton Court near Gloucester and Elizabeth Rachel (Jane) younger daughter of Mr and Mrs C L Beaven of Oakwood Lodge, Chislehurst and RMA Woolwich”.
+The Bristol Evening Post newspaper of 12 January 1939 carried the following ‘social and personal’ announcement; “The engagement is announced between Charles Seddon Norton Walker, only son of Mr and Mrs G Norton Walker, of Norton Court, near Gloucester, and Elizabeth Rachael (Jane), younger daughter of Mr and Mrs C L Beavan of Oakwood Lodge, Chislehurst, and RMA Woolwich”.
+The couple married in August 1939 at Christ Church, Chislehurst, Kent, they held their reception in the Great Hall at the Royal Military Academy, Woolwich, then honeymooned in Devon.

 Capt Walker was buried at St Mary’s, Norton, where he has a family memorial in the churchyard; “George Norton Walker of Norton Court 24th December 1956.
 Meta Baird Norton Walker 11th December 1971.
 Also his son Charles Seddon Norton Walker 25th July 2000”.